awillig/dcp-vardis/dcp-vardis-project/specification/dcp-datatypes.md

   within a few milliseconds will be sufficient, applications might require greater accuracy.

+  In a number of places we want to transmit variable-length contiguous blocks of bytes.
+For this purpose we use the transmissible data type `MemBlockT`, which contains two fields:
+    - `length` is an eight-bit unsigned integer representing how many bytes are contained in the data block.
+	- `data` is an array of bytes of exactly the length given by the `length` field.

-- When a human-readable string is to be transmitted, then the data type `StringT` is used.
-In this type, a string starts with one single byte indicating the length of the string (hence having a maximum length of 255), followed by as many bytes as indicated by the length field.
-When variable-length encodings such as UTF-8 are used for strings, then the length of the string may be larger than the number of characters displayed to human users.
+- When a human-readable string is to be transmitted, then the data type `StringT` is used, which is simply represented as a `MemBlockT`.
+When variable-length string encodings such as UTF-8 are used for strings, then the length of the string may be larger than the number of characters displayed to human users.